razzlestorm/gainsworth/.github/CONTRIBUTING.md

 Once you have fully fleshed out your idea in code, continue following the steps below, including running tests to make sure that everything still works.
 If you would like to join Gainsworth's testing server, you can do so [here](https://discord.gg/6sjkzJ3).
-Feel free to add tests to your Cog and/or new functions, to ake sure that everything plays together well, then submit the pull request.
+Feel free to add tests to your Cog and/or new functions, to make sure that everything plays together well, then submit the pull request.
 Once your PR has been approved and merged into the `main` branch, your changes should be reflected in Gainsworth almost immediately!